SKULSHADY/material-rounded-theme/README.md

 To fully utilize this theme, you should install the companion JavaScript module from [this repository](https://github.com/Nerwyn/material-you-utilities).
 In addition to installing it using HACS, you must add it to your `configuration.yaml` as described in its README.

-## (Optional) Figtree Font Installation
+## (Optional) Google Sans Flex Font Installation

-I recommend using [`Figtree`](https://fonts.google.com/specimen/Figtree) font with this theme, as it is very similar to the proprietary Google Sans font found in may Google apps but is free to use.
-If not installed the theme will use `Roboto`, which is still used by many Material You apps.
+I recommend using [Google Sans Flex](https://fonts.google.com/specimen/Google+Sans+Flex) font with this theme.
+It is the open source version of Google's Google/Product Sans fonts, which were previously not available for publc use.
+If not installed the theme has a priority list of other Material Design fonts like [Figtree](https://fonts.google.com/specimen/Figtree), [Roboto Flex](https://fonts.google.com/specimen/Roboto+Flex), and [Roboto](https://fonts.google.com/specimen/Roboto), which will be used instead.

 1. Navigate to a dashboard and then click `🖉 Edit dashboard` > `⋮ Open dashboard menu` > `Manage resources`.
 2. Click `+ Add Resource`.
-3. In the `URL` field enter the url https://fonts.googleapis.com/css2?family=Figtree:ital,wght@0,300..900;1,300..900&display=swap.
+3. In the `URL` field enter the url https://fonts.googleapis.com/css2?family=Google+Sans+Flex:opsz,wght@6..144,1..1000&display=swap.
 4. Select `Resource Type` `Stylesheet`.
 5. Click `Create`.
 6. Hard refresh (`CTRL` + `F5`) your browser or clear app/browser cache to ensure the new resource loads correctly.